uoregon-libraries/oc-filepurge/README.md

 It's probably a good idea to install MySQL as well, but the built-in support for SQLite may be sufficient for smaller installations.

+## Apache config

+Post-install, you have to hit the app and set up an admin account.
+This is tricky if you have installed on a headless system, as the default Apache config seems to lock the app down to localhost only.
+You may have to hack up the Apache config *before* you can create the admin account.

+It's a good idea to set up SSL as well, otherwise all files, passwords, etc. could be intercepted by somebody listening in on web traffic.

 ## Plugin installation and setup

 Note: All `command line examples` have been tested on a RHEL7 system.